Free information geometry and the model theory of noncommutative stochastic processes: Introduction

 Free probability can be described as a theory of non-commuting random variables which bridges random matrix theory and self-adjoint operator algebras.
 The space of random variables $L^\infty(\Omega,\mathcal{F},\mathbb{P})$ is replaced with a von Neumann algebra $\cM$, and the expectation is replaced by a tracial state $\tau: M \to \C$.
 Independence is replaced by free independence, resulting in a free central limit theorem with the Gaussian measure replaced by Wigner's semicircular measure \cite{Voiculescu1985,Voiculescu1986}.
 The objects in free probability also describe the large-$n$ bulk behavior of several random matrices in many cases.
 A free semicircular system $(s_1,\dots,s_m)$ for instance models the large-$n$ behavior of random matrices $(S_1^{(n)},\dots,S_m^{(n)})$ from the Gaussian unitary ensemble (GUE) \cite{Voiculescu1991}.

 Analogs of entropy in free probability were introduced by Voiculescu \cite{VoiculescuFE2,VoiculescuFE5} and soon had many applications to the structure of free product von Neumann algebras (e.g.\ \cite{VoiculescuFE3,Ge1998Prime,Hayes2018,HJNS2021,Hayes2022PT,JKE2026upgraded}).
-A free Wasserstein distance was defined by Biane and Voiculscu \cite{BV2001}, and many functional inequalities in information theory also have free analogs (e.g.\ \cite{VoiculescuFE5,HPU2004,HU2006,Dabrowski2010,FathiNelson2017,ST2022fractional,Diez2024}).
-Moreover, Guionnet and Shlyahktenko \cite{GS2014} introduced a noncommutative analogs of optimal transport to show that von Neumann algebra associated to free Gibbs law for convex potentials (a noncommutative analog of strongly log-concave probability distributions) is isomorphic to that of a free semicircular family, and the behavior of entropy and Wasserstein distance for free Gibbs law from convex potentials is somewhat well understood (see \cite{Dabrowski2017Laplace,JekelEntropy,JekelExpectation,DGS2021,JLS2022}).
+A free Wasserstein distance was defined by Biane and Voiculescu \cite{BV2001}, and many functional inequalities in information theory also have free analogs (e.g.\ \cite{VoiculescuFE5,BS1998,HPU2004,HU2006,Dabrowski2010,MM2014transportentropy,FathiNelson2017,ST2022fractional,Diez2024,LLX2020}).
+In particular, the information geometry for free probability is well-developed in the setting of a single (self-adjoint) variable, which deals with probability measures on $\R$; for instance, the free heat flow is the Wasserstein gradient flow of free entropy by \cite[Theorem 1.2]{LLX2020}.
+In the multivariate setting, Guionnet and Shlyakhtenko \cite{GS2014} introduced a noncommutative analog of optimal transport to show that von Neumann algebra associated to free Gibbs law for convex potentials (a noncommutative analog of strongly log-concave probability distributions) is isomorphic to that of a free semicircular family, and the behavior of entropy and Wasserstein distance for free Gibbs law from convex potentials is somewhat well understood (see \cite{Dabrowski2017Laplace,JekelEntropy,JekelExpectation,DGS2021,JLS2022}).